justinamiller/DotNet-Coding-Guidelines/README.md

     return ("Vincent", "Durano");
 }
 ```
 The preceding code is more convenient for accessing objects and manipulating the data set.
-Tuples replaces the need to create a new class whose sole purpose is to carry around data.
+Tuples replace the need to create a new class whose sole purpose is to carry around data.

 ### Tip #15
-✋ Try to create an Extention Methods to perform common tasks such as conversion, validationn, formatting, parsing, transformation, you name it.
+✋ Try to create an Extention Methods to perform common tasks such as conversion, validation, formatting, parsing, transformation, you name it.
 So, instead of doing the following:
 ```
 string dateString = "40/1001/2021";
 var isDateValid = DateTime.TryParse(dateString, our var date);
 ```
 The preceding code is perfectly fine and should handle the conversion safely.
-However, the code is bit lengthy just to do basic conversion.
+However, the code is a bit lengthy just to do a basic conversion.
 Imagine you have tons of the same code conversion cluttering within the different areas in your project.
-Your code could turn into a mess or potentially causes you alot of development time overtime.
+Your code could turn into a mess or potentially causes you a lot of development time overtime.

-👍 To prevent that, you should consider creating a helper/utility functions to do common tasks that can be reused across projects.
-For example, the preceding code can now be converted to following extension:
+👍 To prevent that, you should consider creating helper/utility functions to do common tasks that can be reused across projects.
+For example, the preceding code can now be converted to the following extension:
 ```
 public static class DateExtensions
 {